 Nowadays, data is at the core of virtually every role in an organization, and everyone is responsible for generating their own insights.
 When it comes to career development, big data has become a bit like the proverbial bear: you either “eat” it by learning to tame it and put it to work for you, or it eats you.

 Looking around the professional world, the divide between these two groups is more obvious every day.

 The first group (Group One) is made up of the most successful professionals out there, who can use the data available to them in order to build tailored solutions to the problems in their professional space.
 The best are also charismatic storytellers who can clearly communicate to prospects and stakeholders the value that their solution provides, and thus build a following that will work to make them even more successful in the future.

 The primary goal of a portfolio is to showcase your skills and your ability to deliver a solid and coherent answer to the questions that prompted your analysis.
-Notice my use of the word “answer”, and not “result”.
-Many analysts and technical professionals tend to focus too much on technical details when talking about their work, which makes their answer to the original question very difficult to follow and understand by lay people.
-(More on that later, though.)
+Notice my use of the word “answer," and not “result."
+Many analysts and technical professionals tend to focus too much on technical details when talking about their work, which makes their answer to the original question very difficult to follow and understand by laypeople.

 Before starting a new data science project, I strongly recommend giving this (free) book by DJ Patil a read: